ruitaiS/capstone-1/README.md

 - $|R(i)|$ is size of the set of all users who have rated movie $i$

-We likewise define the user bias to be the average of the observed ratings, minus the sum of the global mean and the movie bias, and the genre bias to be the average of the observed minus the sum of the global mean and the user and movie biases
+We likewise define the user bias to be the average of the observed ratings, minus the sum of the global mean and the movie bias, and the genre bias to be the average of the observed minus the sum of the global mean and the user and movie biases:

 ```math
 {b}_{u} = \frac{\sum_{i\in R(u)}{r}{_u}{_i} - (\mu+{b}_{i})}{|R(u)|}